Demilade-Samuel/BE-techincal-test/README.md

-# AREST API SERVER for acronyms
+# A REST API SERVER for acronyms

 This is a basic REST API server for managing acronyms.
 It supports CRUD operations (Create, Read, Update, Delete) for acronyms using a MongoDB Atlas database.